Exploring Paso

 The art installation is very popular and will likely sell out well in advance of our week in Paso, so if you want to go it is recommended that you get tickets early.

 A couple of us recently went to Mighty Cap Mushroom Farm for their Experience Tour, and no, not the magical kind!
-It is just a quick little drive north of the hotel and Chris provides a personal, small group tour of his fabulous indoor mushroom farm.
+At that time it was just a small little farm a quick drive north of the hotel and Chris provided a personalized tour of his indoor mushroom farm.
+Today they have grown and are now in Tin City.
+If you want to know where some of Paso Robles’ finest restaurants procure their sublime mushrooms for their favored dishes, check out Mighty Cap.

 BREWERIES AND DISTILERRIES